crunchysteve/EdgieD/README.md

 ##### Proudly developed and tested in VS Code and Wokwi.com

 ## Quick Install
 For most people, open ArduinoIDE, open the Library Manager, search EdgieD and click "Install."
-For tools like
-PlatformIO, download the zip and install in your libraries folder the usual way or use git in the Terminal.
+For tools like PlatformIO, download the zip and install in your libraries folder the usual way or use git in the Terminal.
+Now it's actually working properly, I'm going to look into adding it to the PIO registry, too.

 ## What is EdgieD?
-Based on the button edge detection tutorial at... https://www.arduino.cc/en/Tutorial/BuiltInExamples/StateChangeDetection but generalised for working with variables and other coded binary state changes.
+Loosely based on the button edge detection tutorial at... https://www.arduino.cc/en/Tutorial/BuiltInExamples/StateChangeDetection

+but generalised for working with variables and other coded binary state changes.
 It can read digital inputs to detect a button state change, the state change of a variable during runtime, the output state of a timer or the output states of other custom libraries.

-The included example detects the "leading edge" (as pressed) of a button, attached between pin 2 and ground, not changing output state again until released, then pressed again.
+The included example detects the default "leading edge" (as pressed) of a button, attached between pin 2 and ground, not changing output state again until released, then pressed again.

+It can be used for...
+  1. timing functions to repeat on a trigger input,
+  2. debouncing input buttons (use delay() around 5 to 20mS in your test "if()")
+  3. synchronising output signals to input signals.

+These are just a few examples!

 ### How It Works
-This custom library compares the states of an input, a variable or output from another custom library with the previously measured state and whether the edge is leading or trailing, to precisely time function calls to the edge of a frequently changing state.
+EdgieD compares the states of an input, a variable or output from another function  with the previously measured state and whether the edge is leading or trailing, to precisely time function calls to the edge of a frequently changing state.
 By passing the current state, the previous state (as variables) and the preferred edge (via custom macros, LEADING and TRAILING) to a decalred instance of the library (eg "myEdge.detect(state,oldState,LEADING)" to detect a leading/rising edge), one can time other functions precise to the moment of the state change with no more than normal Arduino latencies.
-The code is basic C++ with now hardware specific calls, so it should work an anything from an Adafruit to a Wio and beyond.
+The code is basic C++ with now hardware specific calls, so it should work an anything from an Adafruit to a Wio-Terminal and beyond.

-For example...
+### How To Use It In Your Code
   * Include the EdgieD library header, <EdgieD.h>,
   * initialise an instance, Edge myEdge;,
-  * then call the instance, ```if(myEdge.detect(current,previous,LEADING){ //  do something }```
+  * then call it, ```if(myEdge.detect(test_value,Rising){ //  do something }```
-    * (if a rising edge has been detected, the functions inside the if statement run)
+    * if a Rising edge has been detected, the functions inside the if statement runs,
-  * after the instance runs, set oldState to the currently tested state, ready for the next test.
+    * "Rising" is the default state and this parameter can be left out for rising edges,
+  * the previous edge state is held in a private static variable inside each instance

+See the included example, EdgieD_Basic.ino for more details.

 EdgieD is non-blocking and only takes as long as its lines of code to run.

-The [Quick Start](https://github.com/crunchysteve/EdgieD/wiki/Quick-Start) guide is available on the Wiki, as is the more detailed [Documentation](https://github.com/crunchysteve/EdgieD/wiki/Documentation).
+The [Quick Start](https://github.com/crunchysteve/EdgieD/wiki/Quick-Start) guide is available on the wiki, as is the more detailed [Documentation](https://github.com/crunchysteve/EdgieD/wiki/Documentation).

 ### Licence
 The EdgieD Library is free software, please see ["LICENCE"](https://github.com/crunchysteve/EdgieD/blob/main/LICENSE). for more details.